tmpringle/csci435-skills-test/README.md

 4. Place the screenshots and their corresponding XML files in the root directory.
 Do **NOT** place these input files outside of the `csci435-skills-test` directory or in a subdirectory.
    1. The screenshot and its corresponding XML file *must* have the same filename (up until the file extension.)
 5. Run the `main.py` file, including the XML files for the screenshots you want annotated separated by spaces: `python main.py filename1.xml filename2.xml ...`
+   1. Don't include the full path for any of the files.
+Only include the filenames themselves.

 Once the Python code annotates the screenshots, the annotated screenshots can be found in the `output` folder.